-Rene Robert Cavelier, Sieur de La Salle was a French explorer who explored the Great Lakes region of the United States and Canada, the Mississippi River, and the Gulf of Mexico.
+Rene Robert Cavelier, Sieur de La Salle, was a French explorer who explored the Great Lakes region of the United States and Canada, the Mississippi River, and the Gulf of Mexico.
 La Salle claimed the entire Mississippi River basin for France.

 La Salle’s colony on Matagorda Bay gave the United States its first claim to Texas as a part of the Louisiana Purchase.
-A gentleman but not a courtier, a proud independent yet timid nature, and explorer of bold vision and untiring energy.
+A gentleman but not a courtier, a proud independent yet timid nature, and an explorer of bold vision and untiring energy.
 “America owes him an enduring memory, for, in this masculine figure, she sees the pioneer who guided her to the possession of her richest heritage.”

 One of La Salle’s four ships was discovered at the bottom of Matagorda Bay in 1995.
 “La Belle” is one of the most significant shipwrecks ever discovered in North America.
 It is currently on display at the Bullock Texas State History Museum.